ExpenseBot for the USA

 Car & Truck Expenses (IRS Mileage Rate)

-70¢/mile for business use (2025 IRS standard mileage rate).
+72.5¢/mile for business use (2026 IRS standard mileage rate; up from 70¢ in 2025).
 Import client visits from Google Calendar — distance calculated automatically via Google Maps.

 Schedule C Line 9